mattvail734/tongue-twisters/inshorts/README.md

 inshorts.py is driver program for the application.

 ## Data Retrieval and HTML Parsing
 get_news.py leverages requests to retrieve the news from inshorts.
 Retrieval is done by the build_dataset method.
 Given a set of urls, build_dataset downloads all html from those urls.
 After downloading the HTML, we create a BeautifulSoup object and use that to parse the html for news headlines, articles, and categories.
-Lastly, we store these three series in a Pandas dataframe.
+Then, we store these three series in a Pandas dataframe and again utilize BeautifulSoup to remove html tags.

 <table border="1" class="dataframe">
   <thead>